Stream Work

 Carbonari Creek was occupied by a pair of beaver in 2015.
 I contacted the WDNR, and they contacted their trapper, John Carbonari, who removed the beaver and the dams.
 These pictures are of the lower dam before and after beaver removal.

 On June 29th, 2023 John and I removed a beaver dam on Hollister Creek.
 In the following weeks multiple check dams were removed as we worked up stream, reaching the lower fork by September.
-Hollister creek is a known trout producer for the Wolf River, but was blocked close to the confluence.
+Hollister Creek is a known trout producer for the Wolf River, but was blocked close to the confluence.
 I planted a thermistor near the confluence of Hollister Creek and the Wolf 325 feet below the dam on June 23rd, 2023.
-The following chart shows the creek temperature before and after dam removal compared to the air temperature.
+The following chart numbers the creek temperature before and after dam removal compared to the air temperature.

 Dates Hollister Air Average Temperature Hollister Creek Average Temperature Difference